In this chapter:

 - Funded for individuals aged 13–25 years inclusively who either: are entering within three months or who are in their first year of living in boarding school hostels, tertiary education halls of residence, military barracks or prisons; or to 30 November 2021 who are currently living in boarding school hostels, tertiary education halls of residence, military barracks or prisons.

 There is a possibility of blunting of some PCV serotype antibody responses when MenACWY-D (Menactra) is given concurrently with the PCV13 series because both vaccines contain diphtheria-derived proteins as conjugates.
 The clinical significance of this blunting, observed in a clinical trial with PCV7, is unknown and the affected serotypes (4, 6B, 18C) are currently rare in New Zealand.
-The benefits of achieving broad meningococcal protection as early as possible in immunocompromised infants outweigh the theoretical risk of modest reduction of some pneumococcal antibody levels, so MenACWY-D is recommended at 9 months (see Table 4.4, Table 4.5 and Table 13.5).
-Note: two doses given at least three months apart are recommended as a primary series; each dose should be given at least four weeks before or after PCV13 to reduce this risk of interference.
+The benefits of achieving broad meningococcal protection as early as possible in immunocompromised infants outweigh the theoretical risk of modest reduction of some pneumococcal antibody levels, so MenACWY-D is recommended at 9 months rather than waiting until the PCV13 series is completed (see Table 4.5, Table 4.6 and Table 13.5).
+Note: two doses given at least three months apart are recommended as a primary series; ideally, each dose should be given at least four weeks before or after PCV13 to reduce this risk of interference, but PCV13 and MenACWY-D can be given together or at any interval for pragmatic reasons or if an accelerated schedule is required.

 In the absence of a universal programme, non-high-risk children and adolescents may be offered meningococcal vaccines, but these are not funded.
 Table 13.6 suggests the most appropriate ages for this, reflecting the known ages of increased risk.
 The predominant meningococcal strains in New Zealand in childhood are B, W and C. With the current New Zealand epidemiology, neither MenACWY nor 4CMenB give protection across all prevailing meningococcal groups and both types of vaccine are recommended.
 For those who are likely to travel, the broadest protection is preferable because of the differing serotype patterns between countries.

-- Refer to section 13.4.4 and the vaccine data sheets for the intervals between doses.
+- Refer to section 13.4.4 for the intervals between doses.

-- Prophylaxis paracetamol (or ibuprofen) is recommended for this age group, see section 13.7.3.
+- Prophylaxis paracetamol (or ibuprofen as age-appropriate) is recommended for this age group, see section 13.7.3.

-- MenACWY-D should be administered at least 4 weeks after PCV13 (if used).
+- MenACWY-D should be administered at least four weeks after PCV13 (if used).

 - In particular, for individuals aged 13–25 years not eligible to funded vaccine, particularly living in crowded private homes, other hostels or student accommodation, or planning overseas travel.